rdevries-thoughtworks/leap_se/pages/docs/platform/tutorials/single-node-email.md

 In order to complete this Quick Start, you will need a few things:

-* You will need `one real or paravirtualized virtual machine` (Vagrant, KVM, Xen, Openstack, Amazon, …) that have a basic Debian Stable installed.
+* You will need `one real or paravirtualized virtual machine` (Vagrant, KVM, Xen, Openstack, Amazon, …) that have a basic Debian Wheezy installed (sorry, we don't support Jessie at the moment).
 * You should be able to `SSH into them` remotely, and know their root password, IP addresses and their SSH host keys
 * The ability to `create/modify DNS entries` for your domain is preferable, but not needed.
 If you don't have access to DNS, you can workaround this by modifying your local resolver, i.e. editing `/etc/hosts`.
 * You need to be aware that this process will make changes to your machines, so please be sure that these machines are a basic install with nothing configured or running for other purposes